gameworkers/CodeOfConduct/README.md

 ## Contact Information

-[INSERT EMAIL HERE] alt / @Maris on the discord channel
+gameworkersunite@gmail.com

+If you are on the Discord server, you can also message the moderators:
+@Maris
+@seekayeffjay

 ## Licence